 Tough like the summit winds, the thick fabric of the SmartWool Merino 250 is by far the most durable merino bottom we tested.

 Excelling in warmth, breathability, and body temperature regulation, these bottoms are best used for situations that range from cool weather to downright nasty cold.
 These are a great do-it-all bottom for people that need a base layer that can perform in a lot of situations including extreme cold.
 Because they are thick and warm we suggest them for low to moderate activity levels in cool to cold weather.

 Single digit temps and a white out, perfect conditions for the SmartWool Merino 250 bottoms!

 At $100, this is the most expensive pair of bottoms in our review, but we feel like the quality and versatility of the product warrants the price.
 All merino layers are expensive and the other top performing layers in the review are only slightly less money.
-The most affordable merino layer is the Icebreaker Everyday Leggings at $70 but is not as warm or durable as the SmartWool 250.

 All in all, the SmartWool Merino 250 bottoms offer a great balance of warmth and breathability in an ultra-comfortable package.
 They are a great investment for those needing a pair of bottoms for very cold weather but wanting a layer that isn't stuck working in only freezing conditions.